 Ariel Distributors, a broker/dealer registered with the Financial Industry Regulatory Authority, Inc. and a member of the Securities Investor Protection Corporation, is a wholly-owned subsidiary of Ariel.
 Ariel Distributors acts as the underwriter for distribution of shares of the Mutual Funds and participates in the distribution of an unaffiliated money market fund that is made available for exchanges from Mutual Funds or from the money market fund into the Mutual Funds, as described in the Mutual Funds' prospectus.
-Ariel Distributors also acts as placement agent for the Private Funds and the CITs as well as the private equity funds advised by Ariel's affiliated investment adviser, Ariel Alternatives, LLC (and certain of its affiliated entities), discussed below.
-Certain registered representatives of Ariel Distributors market Ariel's advisory separate account products and the Funds, as well as Ariel Alternatives' private equity funds.
+Ariel Distributors also acts as placement agent for the Private Funds and the CITs as well as the private funds advised by Ariel's affiliated investment advisers, Ariel Alternatives, Project Level and certain of their affiliated entities, discussed below.
+Certain registered representatives of Ariel Distributors market Ariel's advisory separate account products and the Funds, as well as Ariel Alternatives' and Project Level's private funds.
 For more information about sales incentive fees paid to some of these registered representatives, see "Supervised Persons' Sales Incentive Compensation" in Item 5 of this brochure.